Grab your coziest blanket, light your best candle, brew some hot tea in your favorite mug, and turn on that perfect playlist.

 When we get fussy about getting ready to write or being in exactly the right place with exactly the right kind of coffee, we start to miss out on opportunities to make progress.
 If you’ve got forty-five minutes to write between dropping the kids off at school and heading to the office, but it takes you thirty to get through your prewriting routine—or if you find yourself with spare time on the road but can’t bear to write away from your perfectly arranged desk—you’re missing out.

-I’m a big lover of writing rituals, myself, and I look forward to some candle-and-Spotify-fueled writing sessions with my favorite notebook this fall.
+I’m a big lover of writing rituals, myself, and I look forward to some candle-and-Spotify-fueled writing sessions with my favorite notebook this winter.
 But I also know that I frequently fall into that sabotage trap, so while I’m planning to spend the season enjoying my rituals, I’ll be working on building flexibility into my writing practice, as well.

 What about you?
 What routines help get you in the right frame of mind to write?
 And how do you balance the security of routine with the flexibility that helps you stay productive under any circumstances?